Introduction to certificate profiles in Configuration Manager

 You can monitor certificate profile deployments by viewing compliance results or reports.
-These approaches are described in How to monitor certificate profiles.
+For more information, see How to monitor certificate profiles.

-The device is retired from System Center Configuration Manager management.
+The device is retired from Configuration Manager management.

-The device is blocked from the System Center Configuration Manager hierarchy.
+The device is blocked from the Configuration Manager hierarchy.

 To revoke the certificates, the site server sends a revocation command to the issuing certification authority.
 The reason for the revocation is Cease of Operation.

 To properly revoke a certificate, the computer account for the top-level site in the hierarchy needs the permission to issue and manage certificates on the CA.